If you’re new to blogging you’ve probably heard that it’s necessary to target certain cannabis keywords.

 “Experts’ opinion on Flinders University, Adelaide, Australia”

 Google may see “experts’ opinion”, “expert”, “opinion”, “experts’ opinion on”, “Flinders University”, “Flinders University Adelaide”.

 Words within the title have more weight than the rest but are still not enough to determine the real purpose of the article.

 Words used in the first paragraph

-Besides appearing in the title, you main keyword should also appear in the first paragraph.
+Besides appearing in the title, your main cannabis keyword should also appear in the first paragraph.
 Ideally, you should place it in the first sentence.

 This way, Google can notice the obvious correlation between the two and already at the point; it can establish that this might be your main keyword.

-This is not enough nevertheless because if you mentioned this keyword only in title and first paragraph, Google may ultimately see it as a random occurrence that isn’t necessary detrimental.
+This is not enough nevertheless because if you mentioned this keyword only in the title and first paragraph, Google may ultimately see it as a random occurrence that isn’t necessarily detrimental.